mumiak-mitch/rock_paper_scissors/README.md

-# Rock, Paper, Scissors Game
+# Rock, Paper, Scissors Game with UI

 ## Overview

-This is a simple Rock, Paper, Scissors game designed to be played in the console.
-The game allows the player to compete against the computer in a best-of-five match, with the winner determined based on the number of rounds won.
+This is a classic Rock, Paper, Scissors game with an added user interface (UI).
+Players can now make their selections by clicking buttons for 'Rock', 'Paper', or 'Scissors' instead of typing their answers.
+The game keeps track of the running score and announces the winner once one player reaches 5 points.

 ## How to Play

 1. Open the `index.html` file in a web browser.
-2. Open the browser's developer tools and navigate to the "Console" tab.
-3. The game will prompt you to enter your choice (Rock, Paper, or Scissors) for each round.
+2. Click on the 'Rock', 'Paper', or 'Scissors' buttons to make your selection for each round.
-4. The results of each round and the overall winner of the game will be displayed in the console.
+3. The results of each round and the running score will be displayed in the UI.
+4. The game will announce the winner once either the player or the computer reaches 5 points.

 ## Game Logic

 - The computer randomly selects 'Rock', 'Paper', or 'Scissors' for each round.
 - Each round's winner is determined based on the classic Rock, Paper, Scissors rules.
-- The game is played in a best-of-five format, with ties prompting a re-play of the round.
+- The game keeps track of the running score and displays it in the UI.
-- The overall winner is determined by the number of rounds won by the player and the computer.
+- The winner is announced once either the player or the computer reaches 5 points.

 ## Technologies Used

 - JavaScript
 - HTML
+- CSS (for basic styling)

 ## Code Structure

-- `index.js`: Contains the JavaScript code for the game.
+- `script.js`: Contains the JavaScript code for the game, including event listeners for button clicks and game logic.
-- `index.html`: HTML file for running the game in a browser.
+- `index.html`: HTML file with buttons for player selections and result display.
+- `style` tag in `index.html`: Basic styling for buttons and result display.

 ## How to Run

 - Open the `index.html` file in a web browser.
-- Follow the prompts in the console to enter your choices for each round.
+- Click on the buttons to make your selections and play the game.

+## Game Flow

+1. Clicking a button triggers the `playRound` function with the corresponding player selection.
+2. The result of each round is displayed, and the running score is updated.
+3. The game checks for a winner after each round, announcing the winner once a player reaches 5 points.
+4. The game can be reset by refreshing the browser.